Skip to content

 The old town and the plane-tree square

-The walled Old Town (Stari Grad) is small, and that is fine - you wander it in twenty minutes rather than fighting for space on a famous bridge.
+The walled Old Town (Stari Grad) is small, and that’s fine - you wander it in twenty minutes rather than fighting for space on a famous bridge.
 The walls, the little square inside and two mosques went up at the start of the 18th century, built by the Resulbegović family who ran the town in the Ottoman period.
-Inside you will find a couple of cafés, an art gallery and quiet lanes; it is more lived-in than museum-piece, which is part of the charm.
+Inside you’ll find a couple of cafés, an art gallery and quiet lanes; it’s more lived-in than museum-piece, which is part of the charm.

 The Arslanagić bridge, the one that moved